What is Stress?

 It is possible that elements of what we understand the physiological stress reaction to be are related to the functioning of vMEMES and their shifting under pressure.
 Clare W Graves (1971/2002) found noradrenaline to be significantly more present than adrenaline when someone was dominated by RED in their thinking but adrenaline to be significantly higher than noradrenaline when BLUE was utmost.
 In fact, on one occasion Graves (1978/2005) even shifted a volunteer’s thinking from RED to BLUE by injecting him with adrenaline.
 As the adrenaline was burned up, the volunteer’s thinking centred again around RED.
 It seems Graves had artificially created temporary vMEMETIC change.

 The relationship of stress hormones to motivational thinking is barely understood at all.
 Nonetheless, Graves does point in a direction for further research.

-In fact, quite why we should have get physiologically stressed in the way we do for problems at more complex levels than survival issues is something of a mystery. genome lag – the failure of the human genome to adapt in certain respects to very different environmental conditions from 35,000 years ago – has been put forward as an explanation.
+In fact, quite why we should have get physiologically stressed in the way we do for problems at more complex levels than survival issues – eg: work problems, exams, relationship issues, etc – is something of a mystery.
+The concept of genome lag – the failure of the human genome to adapt in certain respects to very different environmental conditions from those 35,000 years ago – has been put forward as an explanation.
 However, while genome lag is a plausible theory, it is far from being a comprehensive explanation.
 Clearly the physiological stress reaction is appropriate at some times and inappropriate at others.